Bierstadt Lake (via Bear Lake Trailhead)

 Shortly after turning onto the loop trail you'll pass another spur trail that leads to the Mill Creek Basin area.
 Continue on the loop by staying to the right here.

-At almost 2.2 miles hikers will reach the side trail that leads to Bierstadt Lake.
-A short hike of roughly 100 yards will take you to the northeastern shore of this beautiful subalpine lake.
+At just under 2.2 miles hikers will reach the side trail that leads to Bierstadt Lake.
+A short hike of roughly one hundred yards will take you to the northeastern shore of this beautiful subalpine lake.

 Bierstadt Lake is surrounded by a thick pine forest, and is ringed by sedges that give it a very serene appearance.
 From this vantage point you'll have stunning panoramic views of the mountains along the Continental Divide, including, from left to right: Longs Peak, Chiefs Head Peak, McHenrys Peak, Powell Peak, Taylor Peak, Otis Peak, Hallett Peak and Flattop Mountain.